brandonvfx/mow/README.md

 	Goodbye, Bob.

 ## Mowfiles
-Mowfiles are where tasks are defined or loaded; they can be names one of the following names mowfile, Mowfile, mowfile.py, or Mowfile.py .
+Mowfiles are where tasks are defined or loaded.
+The mowfile most have one of the following names: mowfile, Mowfile, mowfile.py, or Mowfile.py .

 ## Built-in tasks